-Vector search within Azure Cognitive Search
+Vector search in Azure AI Search

 We recommend this article for background, but if you'd rather get started, follow these steps:

-What's vector search in Cognitive Search?
+What's vector search in Azure AI Search?

 Vector search is a new capability for indexing, storing, and retrieving vector embeddings from a search index.
 You can use it to power similarity search, multi-modal search, recommendations engines, or applications implementing the Retrieval Augmented Generation (RAG) architecture.